dhaval201279/dhaval-shah.com/content/post/2024-08-18-understanding-networking-stack.md

 Since network is one of the most often blamed component for poor performance of application, we also had a cursory overview of various properties that can be tweaked to optimize its performance.

-In case you have experienced with above or any other properties, feel free to share within comments!
+In case you have experienced optimizing network at OS level with above or any other properties, feel free to share within comments!

 # References
 1. [Brendan Gregg's System Performance Book](https://www.amazon.in/Systems-Performance-Brendan-Gregg-ebook/dp/B08J5QZPNC)